 Any organization, including international and regional organizations, civil society and academic institutions, may become a partner of GAAMAC by submitting a letter from a senior representative to the Chair of GAAMAC, currently Ms. Mô Bleeker, through the Support Office.
 The letter should demonstrate the organization’s commitment to support atrocity prevention, endorse GAAMAC’s Founding Document, explain the organization’s motivation for joining GAAMAC, and describe past activities and work in the field of atrocity prevention.
 The Steering Group will review requests periodically.

-The Montreal Institute for Genocide and Human Rights Studies (MIGS) is a leading research and advocacy institute for genocide and atrocity prevention in Canada.
+The Montreal Institute for Genocide and Human Rights Studies (MIGS) is leading research and advocacy institute for genocide and atrocity prevention in Canada.
 It conducts in-depth research and proposes concrete policy recommendations to resolve conflicts before they degenerate into atrocities.
 MIGS has achieved recognition for its role as an idea and leadership incubator working with a wide range of national and international actors.

 Parliamentarians For Global Action (PGA) is the largest non-governmental, cross-party, international network of individual legislators with approximately 1,400 members in 143 parliaments around the world.
 PGA mobilizes parliamentarians as human rights champions committed to promoting the rule of law, democracy, human security, non-discrimination and gender equality.
 The organization’s vision is to contribute to the creation of a rules-based international order for a more equitable, safe and democratic world.